Sue Ryder Neurological Care Centre Dee View Court

 Dee View Court is a Sue Ryder specialist neurological care centre based in Aberdeen, caring for people aged 18 and over with a range of neurological conditions such as Huntington’s Disease and multiple sclerosis.

 Following the government's advice and in order to ensure the safety of our patients, clients, staff and volunteers, we are regrettably unable to allow any visitors without express permission.

-People who wish to visit should contact the reception on 01224 245 920 and all visitors should review the guidance on the UK government website before visiting.
+People who wish to visit should contact the reception on 01224 245 920.
+Please read our guidance before visiting a Sue Ryder hospice or neurological centre.

 At Dee View Court we provide the care people need to optimise their health and wellbeing, maximise their independence, and support their emotional and social needs.

 We provide specialist neurological care, rehabilitation and support tailored to the individual needs of people with a range of neurological conditions.